 A collaboration between Woolman Hill Retreat Center,

 Our Quaker tradition is a path that, when lived deeply and faithfully, can have a tremendous transforming and healing effect on the world.
 Our hope is to seed deeper worship and faith through this program, as well as greater spiritual vitality and more radical faithfulness in our local meetings.
-The program is designed to help educate, equip, and support ministers, elders, leaders, and Quaker pastors, and all those who hold a concern for deeper spiritual grounding and courageous faithfulness.
+The program is designed to help educate, equip, and support those following a leading, ministers, elders, leaders, and all those who hold a concern for deeper spiritual grounding and courageous faithfulness.
 Participants will be given specific guidance, practice, and support in deeply sharing their Quaker faith and faithful witness, first in their own meetings/churches, and then in the larger world.
 Participants will undertake projects and ministry to bring new spiritual deepening, religious education, and other opportunities to their meetings and to other groups.
 In this program we are also concerned to interrupt domination because of race and class in our Quaker processes.

 Participants will form also local Faithfulness Groups that foster spiritual openness and accountability, and which support Friends over time in meeting God more intimately in worship, in daily life, and in service or witness.
-Faithfulness Groups of four to six people agree to come together for a two hour meeting once a month for mutual help in faithfully discerning and follow divine guidance.
+Faithfulness Groups of four to six people agree to come together for a two-hour meeting once a month for mutual help in faithfully discerning and follow divine guidance.
 These local groups can include some Friends who do not enroll in the program.
 The members will discern together and carry out teaching and ministry to help deepen the worship and faith of their local meetings as well as to support meeting members and one another to grow in courageous faithfulness.

-Marcelle Martin is the author ofOur Life is Love: the Quaker Spiritual Journey .(Inner Light Books, 2016) and a member of Swarthmore Monthly Meeting (PA).
+Marcelle Martin is the author ofOur Life is Love: the Quaker Spiritual Journey, (Inner Light Books, 2016) and a member of Swarthmore Monthly Meeting (PA).
 She has led workshops at retreat centers and Quaker meetings across the United States, with a call to help nurture the spiritual vitality and radical faithfulness of Friends and Quakerism today.
 She was the resident Quaker Studies teacher at Pendle Hill for four years, and was a core teacher in the School of the Spirit program, The Way of Ministry.
 She is the author of the Pendle Hill pamphlets Invitation to a Deeper Communion and Holding One Another in the Light.
 In 2013 she was the Mullen Writing Fellow at Earlham School of Religion while working on her book.
 On her blog, A Whole Heart, she writes about spirituality today, taking inspiration from the past to help us find the courage to become all God has created us to be in our day.
 Visit her website at awholeheart.com.

 Relationship With Home Meetings or Faith Community

-We especially hope to include young adult Friends, Friends of color, and Quaker pastors.
+To have the greatest positive impact for New England, we need to have a strong, diverse, and fairly large class.
+We especially hope to include young adult Friends and Friends of color.
 We believe this will make for a richer and more diverse program.
-To make the program accessible to all who would benefit from the program and contribute to the overall experience, there is a sliding scale fee.
-There is also some scholarship assistance available.
+To make the program accessible to all who would benefit from the program and contribute to the overall experience, there is a sliding scale fee.We also hope we can find sufficient scholarship assistance for those who cannot afford even the more modest fee.
 Those in need of financial support will be encouraged to seek some partnership in funding from their meetings and other bodies.

-Dates of Residencies at Woolman Hill
+Dates of Residencies at Woolman Hill Retreat Center

-August 31 – September 4, 2017 (Thursday through Monday)
+August 31 – September 4, 2017 (Friday through Tuesday)

 December 7 – 10, 2017 (Thursday through Sunday)

-May 4 – 6, 2018 (Friday through Sunday)
+May 4 – 6, 2018 (Thursday through Sunday)

-In New England Yearly Meeting: Obadiah Brown Benevolent Fund (next applications due July 15)
+In New England Yearly Meeting: Obadiah Brown Benevolent Fund (next applications due January 15)

-Lyman Fund (next application due Sept.
-15th).
+Lyman Fund (next application due March 15th).